alatimer/Methane2MeOH/README.md

 If you use this work in your research, please consider citing:

-Latimer, A. A.; Kakekhani, A.; Kulkarni, A. R.; Nørskov, J. K. Direct Methane to Methanol : The Selectivity − Conversion Limit and Design Strategies.
-2018.
+Latimer, A. A.; Kakekhani, A.; Kulkarni, A. R.; Nørskov, J. K. Direct Methane to Methanol : The Selectivity − Conversion Limit and Design Strategies. *ACS Catalysis*. **2018**, 8, 6894–6907.

 An interactive version of figure 5 can be found at: https://plot.ly/~alatimer/7